noris-network/koris/CONTRIBUTING.rst

 all the dependencies are the latest, such that we won't have software rot, or older packages with CVEs in our dependencies.
 This is done with::

-   $ pipenv lock -r > requirements.txt
+   $ pipenv lock -r | cut -d" " -f 1 > requirements.txt
    $ make test

 If all tests pass (including integration tests) we update ``requirements.txt``